Streamerbot/streamerbot-wiki/Sub-Actions/File/Read-Random-Line-From-File.md

 ### Attempt Auto-typing
 While reading the contents of the file, an attempt will be made on each line to determine its ‘type’.
 So, if it's a number, it will make sure the variable is defined as a numeric, if it contains a string it will define the variable as a string.
 This is useful for future operations on the created variable.

+### Count
+This option defines the number of lines that will be read from the file.

 ---

 - [<i class="mdi mdi-chevron-left"></i> **File Sub-Actions *Go Back***](/Sub-Actions/File)